Meta-Learning Linear Quadratic Regulators: A Policy Gradient MAML Approach for Model-free LQR: Introduction

-In contrast to \citep{molybog2021does, musavi2023convergence}, this work establishes personalization guarantees for the MAML-LQR problem in both model-based and model-free settings.
-In particular, differently from \citep{molybog2021does} that only characterizes the convergence of model-based MAML-LQR problem for the single-task setting, we consider the multi-task and heterogeneous setting where multiple task-heterogeneity scenarios are proposed.
-Moreover, the local convergence guarantees shown in \citep{musavi2023convergence} provide little intuition on how the heterogeneity across the tasks may impact the convergence of the MAML-LQR approach and how efficiently the learned controller adapts to unseen tasks.
+In contrast to \cite{molybog2021does, musavi2023convergence}, this work establishes personalization guarantees for the MAML-LQR problem in both model-based and model-free settings.
+In particular, \cite{molybog2021does} only characterizes the convergence of the \emph{model-based} learning for the \emph{single-task} setting.
+Here, we consider the multi-task and heterogeneous setting. \cite{musavi2023convergence} establish convergence to a stationary point (i.e., local convergence analysis).
+It is not clear in their results how the heterogeneity across the tasks may impact the convergence of the MAML approach and how efficiently the learned controller adapts to unseen tasks.
 Therefore, in this work, we address these points and provide meaningful personalization guarantees that support the ability of the learned controller to adapt to unseen LQR tasks under different task-heterogeneity settings.
+It is also worth emphasizing that our MAML-LQR setting is different from the one considered in \cite{richards2023control}, where a control-oriented meta-learning approach is proposed to design adaptive control laws for the nonlinear feedback control problem.